meganz/MEGAchat/Readme.md

 current directory is that one.

 ### Install depot_tools ###
-We need to install Google's depot_tools, as per these instructions:
+We need to install Google's `depot_tools`, as per these instructions:
 https://sites.google.com/a/chromium.org/dev/developers/how-tos/install-depot-tools

-Make sure they are at the before all other paths in the system's path, because they provide custom versions of commands that may already be available on the system, and the custom ones must be picked instead of the system ones.
+Make sure the path to the `depot_tools` dir is at the start of the system's path, because the tools provide custom versions of commands that may already be available on the system, and the custom ones must be picked instead of the system ones.

 ### Checkout the code ###
 For code checkout and configuration the tool `gclient` from depot tools is used, as it needs to checkout 100s of repositories